Start here to access your online health record

 To see appointment information in the NHS App

-1. Click on 'Upcoming & past appointments' from the NHS App homepage or from the 'Your health' page
+1. Click on 'Appointments' from the NHS homepage

-2. Click on 'Hospital referrals and appointments' in the sub menu
+2. Scroll down and Click on 'Hospital and specialist appointments' in the sub menu

-5. You will land on the PKB main 'Appointments' page'
+4. You will land in the DrDoctor ‘View appointment page’

-How do I see my clinic letters and discharge summaries in the NHS App?
+Clinic letters and discharge summaries in the NHS App

 Using the NHS App you can find digital copies of clinic letters, which are posted to you after a hospital appointment, and discharge summary documents which are given to you when you leave the hospital after being an inpatient, or being seen in A&E.